Die Kunst Des Verschwindens (The Art Of Disappearing) | Melanie Raabe

 The two women's paths finally cross and a dramatic series of events slowly unfolds.
 Ellen hosts a New Year's Eve party and invites Nico.
 The next day, Ellen disappears and Nico decides to track her down.
 Her search takes her to Bruge, Paris and finally to northern France, where Ellen explains her reasons for renting the Airbnb opposite Nico's apartment in Berlin.
 She met Nico's mother the night she died, and her mother stopped Ellen from taking her own life.
 Meeting Nico's mother changed Ellen's life and set her on the path to superstardom.
 But the price of fame is too much for Ellen, and after a superfan kills himself in front of her, she decides to disappear and never be found.

-My Verdict: Another book in German!
+Another book in German!
 Yay for me!
 The premise of this book was very interesting, especially the price of fame and the sacrifices to privacy that being a superstar entails, but then it really felt like Melanie Raabe was trying to fit in far too many themes, such as the environmental impact of humans when 3 whales are found washed up on a beach when they are in France together.
 Some threads are not followed through to a satisfactory conclusion and this was quite frustrating and left me wondering why certain characters were even included in the story.
 Overall, this was an exciting book, but not my favourite by any means.

 Posted 02.05.2023